TypeBus Network Redesign

 - Fall 2023-Spring 2024: Queens Proposed Final Plan outreach

 For languages other than English, use the Google Translate tool at the bottom of this page.

 About the project

-- Improved connections and a simplified network to decrease travel times and make trips simpler
+- Improved connections and a simplified network that will decrease travel times and make trips simpler for riders

 - Increased frequencies to create a better all-day frequent network to meet customer needs